JuanitoFatas/Guides/guides/edge/contributing_to_ruby_on_rails.md

 ### Creating a Bug Report

-If you've found a problem in Ruby on Rails which is not a security risk, do a search in GitHub under [Issues](https://github.com/rails/rails/issues) in case it was already reported.
-If you find no issue addressing it you can [add a new one](https://github.com/rails/rails/issues/new).
+If you've found a problem in Ruby on Rails which is not a security risk, do a search in GitHub under [Issues](https://github.com/rails/rails/issues) in case it has already been reported.
+If you do not find any issue addressing it you may proceed to [open a new one](https://github.com/rails/rails/issues/new).
 (See the next section for reporting security issues.)

-At the minimum, your issue report needs a title and descriptive text.
-But that's only a minimum.
-You should include as much relevant information as possible.
-You need at least to post the code sample that has the issue.
-Even better is to include a unit test that shows how the expected behavior is not occurring.
+Your issue report should contain a title and a clear description of the issue at the bare minimum.
+You should include as much relevant information as possible and should at least post a code sample that demonstrates the issue.
+It would be even better if you could include a unit test that shows how the expected behavior is not occurring.
 Your goal should be to make it easy for yourself - and others - to replicate the bug and figure out a fix.

 Then, don't get your hopes up!
 Unless you have a "Code Red, Mission Critical, the World is Coming to an End" kind of bug, you're creating this issue report in the hope that others with the same problem will be able to collaborate with you on solving it.
 Do not expect that the issue report will automatically see any activity or that others will jump to fix it.
 Creating an issue like this is mostly to help yourself start on the path of fixing the problem and for others to confirm it with an "I'm having this problem too" comment.